Faculty – Class Teachers

 Beth Holden Administrative Director ~ Early Childhood Program

 Beth and her family joined Great Oak Waldorf School with her three sons during the 2014/2015 school year; two have since graduated and are thriving.
-She taught in our Early Childhood Program, gaining a deep love and understanding of the unique needs of the young child before joining the administrative team in 2021.
+She taught in the Early Childhood Program, gaining a deep love and understanding of the unique needs of the young child before joining the administrative team in 2021.
 She is currently enrolled in the three-year Leading with Spirit Administrative Training Program, earning a certificate in Waldorf Administration.
 When not working, she enjoys nature walks, studying herbal medicine, reading, and plant shopping.
-Beth has a special connection with ASD, ADHD, and the neuro-diverse community, and enjoys studying and learning more about supporting neurodifferences both inside and outside of the classroom.
+Beth has a special connection with ASD, ADHD, and the neuro-diverse community, and enjoys studying and learning more about supporting neuro-differences both inside and outside of the classroom.

 Didianne Gilman Pedagogical Director

 Before joining Great Oak School in 2020, Didianne was a Waldorf grades teacher in Colorado.
 She taught one class 4th grade through 8th grade and a second class 1st grade through 8th grade.
 After graduating her second class, Didianne became a Faculty Administrator before her family was relocated to Houston for her husband’s work in late 2019.
 She holds a Bachelor’s degree in English and Education and a Waldorf Education Teaching Certificate.
 Prior to her career in Waldorf Education, Didianne worked in human resources for corporate and start-up high-tech companies.
 She has lived on the east coast, west coast and in between.
-She has been been married for 30 years and has three grown children who are still grateful for their Waldorf educations.
+She has been married for 30 years and has three grown children who are still grateful for their Waldorf educations.
 Her joys include any and all family time, travel (she has been to all 48 contiguous US states and 5 foreign countries), water and mountains in major doses, reading, gardening and just taking in the world in all of its complexities and wonders.

 Zuzana Leckova Finance Director